 The Capital Receipts Reserve holds the proceeds from the disposal of land or other assets, which are restricted by statute from being used other than to fund new capital expenditure or to be set aside to finance historical capital expenditure.
 The balance on the reserve shows the resources that have yet to be applied for these purposes at the year-end.
-Part of the reserve (£10,364,000) can only be used towards the provision of additional council homes schemes and is restricted to a maximum of 30% of scheme costs.
+Part of the reserve (£10,364,075) can only be used towards the provision of additional council homes schemes and is restricted to a maximum of 30% of scheme costs, this has subsequently changed to 40% in 2021/22.